Karolína Muchová

 Karolína Muchová ([ˈkaroliːna ˈmuxovaː]; born 21 August 1996) is a Czech professional tennis player.
-She has a career-high singles ranking of world No. 19, achieved on 17 May 2021.
-Muchová has reached two finals on the WTA Tour, winning one title, the International-level Korea Open in 2019.
+She has a career-high singles ranking of world No. 8, achieved on 11 September 2023.
+Muchová has won one WTA Tour title, at the 2019 Korea Open, and contested a major final at the 2023 French Open.

 Muchová turned professional in 2013.
-She first rose to prominence at the 2018 US Open, defeating world No. 12 and two-time major champion Garbiñe Muguruza in the second round.
-The following year, Muchová would reach her first major quarterfinal at Wimbledon by upsetting world No. 3 and tournament favourite Karolína Plíšková.
-At the 2021 Australian Open, she reached the semifinals by defeating world No. 1 and home favorite Ashleigh Barty, but then lost to Jennifer Brady.
+She first rose to prominence at the 2018 US Open, outlasting world No. 12 and two-time major champion, Garbiñe Muguruza, in the second round.
+In 2019, Muchová reached her first major quarterfinal at Wimbledon by upsetting world No. 3, Karolína Plíšková.
+At the 2021 Australian Open, she reached the semifinals by defeating world No. 1 and home favorite, Ashleigh Barty.
+At the 2023 French Open, she played in her first major final by defeating world No. 2, Aryna Sabalenka, in a hard-fought semifinal, finishing runner-up to defending champion and world No. 1, Iga Świątek, in a close three-set final.

-Early life and background
+Early life

-Karolína Muchová was born on the 21st of August 1996 in Olomouc.
+Karolína Muchová was born in August 1996 in Olomouc, Czech Republic.
 Her father is former Czech footballer Josef Mucha.
 He introduced her to tennis at the age of seven.
 She also has a brother, with whom she did many sports when they were kids.
-Since there were tennis courts near her home, she decided to pick up a tennis racquet, and then when she was about 12, she chose tennis over handball.
-She moved to train in Prague in 2019.
+Since there were tennis courts near her home, she decided to pick up a tennis racket, and then when she was about 12, she chose tennis over handball.
+In 2019, she moved to Prague to train at the I. ČLTK Prague.
 She stated that her tennis idol growing up was Roger Federer.
 She struggled with a lot of injuries during her junior years.

-Professional career
+Career

-2013–18: Breakthrough
+2013–2018: Breakthrough

 Muchová began playing on the ITF Women's Circuit in October 2013 at the age of 17.
 Her first tournament was a $10k event in Dubrovnik, where she reached the second round.
 In July the following year, she won her first ITF title in Michalovce, Slovakia.
-She then started to produce low-performances until March 2016, when she won her second singles ITF title at Sharm El Sheikh, and two weeks later another event at the same venue.
-In July 2017, she reached the final of the $75k event ITS Cup in Olomouc, losing there to her countrymate Markéta Vondroušová.
-She then made her WTA Tour main-draw debut at the 2017 Korea Open after defeating two low-ranked players, and then lost in the first round of the main-draw to Priscilla Hon.
+She then started to produce low-performances until March 2016, when she won her second singles title at Sharm El Sheikh, and two weeks later another event at the same venue.
+In July 2017, she reached the final of the $75k ITS Cup in Olomouc, losing there to her countrymate Markéta Vondroušová.
+She then made her WTA Tour main-draw debut at the 2017 Korea Open after defeating two low-ranked players, and then lost in the first round of the main draw to Priscilla Hon.
 She made her main-draw debut at a major event at the 2018 US Open winning three qualifying matches.
 After winning her opening-match against Dayana Yastremska, Muchová upset two-time Grand Slam champion and 12th seed Garbiñe Muguruza in the second round to score her first top-20 victory, advancing to the third round of the tournament.
 In the third round, she lost to Ashleigh Barty.